AR20-4/AR20-4/README.md

-### 👋 Hello!
-GitHub community!
-I'm Rachel,🙋🏼‍♀️
+### 👋 Hello GitHub Community!

-a multi-talented professional with a deep passion for crafting lines of code into stunning, visually appealing, and user-friendly websites.
+I'm Rachel 🙋🏼‍♀️ a multi-talented professional with a deep passion for crafting lines of code into stunning, visually appealing, and user-friendly websites.

 For the past 3 years, I've immersed myself in the world of coding, focusing on building full-stack web applications using HTML, CSS, JavaScript, React, Tailwind, MongoDB, Node.js, and Express.
 I believe in the power of versatility and adaptability, which is why I'm always eager to learn new languages and frameworks to stay ahead in the ever-evolving tech landscape.